Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Shortest Paths

 \subsubsection{Answering shortest path queries using the last step shortest path map}

-We show that the last step shortest path map, together with the incoming information described above, is sufficient to recover the path from $s$ to any point $t$ in time proportional to the number of faces on the path.
-A query point $t$ is given as a vertex, or a point on an edge, or a point (in local coordinates) in a face.
+We show that the last step shortest path map, together with the in-info described above, is sufficient to recover the path from $s$ to any point $t$ in time proportional to the number of faces \megan{and edges} on the path.
+A query point $t$ is given as a vertex, or a point on an edge, or a point (in local coordinates) in a face. \note{We find the path working backwards from $t$.}

+\note{If $t$ is a vertex or a point on an edge and the in-info is a face, then we treat $t$ as a point in the face.
+For a point in a face, we test the partition of the face to determine which region contains $t$.

+If the in-info for $t$'s region is a vertex $u$ then we replace $t$ by $u$ and recurse. }

-We first test whether a shortest path reaches $t$ along an edge---this happens if and only if $t$ is a vertex or a point on an edge and the incoming information attached to the vertex or edge is an edge, say the edge from $u$ to $v$.
-In this case, we replace $t$ by $u$ and recurse.
-Otherwise, $t$ lies in a face, edge or vertex and the incoming information tells us that a shortest path reaches $t$ through a face, say $f$.
+\remove{ \note{We first identify the region of the last step shortest path map that contains $t$.
+In particular, if $t$ is a vertex or a point on an edge, then that vertex or edge is the region, and if $t$ is a point in a face, then we test the partition of the face to determine which region contains $t$.
+Next we examine the incoming information associated with the region that contains $t$.
+If the incoming information tells us that a shortest path reaches $t$'s region from a vertex $u$ or along an edge from $u$, then we replace $t$ by $u$ and recurse.} Otherwise, the incoming information tells us that a shortest path reaches $t$'s region through a face, say $f$.
 Refer to Figure~\ref{fig:triangle-sh-path}.
 If $f$ is of type \emph{V}, we replace $t$ by the incoming vertex of $f$ and recurse.
 If $f$ is of type \emph{VE} or type \emph{EVE} we locate $t$ relative to the rays in $f$.
 From this we can tell if the shortest path to $t$ goes through a vertex of $f$ or not.
-If it does, then we replace $t$ by that vertex and recurse.
+If it does, then we replace $t$ by that vertex and recurse. }